PhN01/wine-pairing-app/Readme.md

 The wine dataset was scraped and curated from different sources.
 For the food-wine pairings the a numeric representation of the provided meal description is computed and gets compared to the numerical representations of predefined food-wine pairings of each wine in the dataset.
 The app returns the three wines with food pairings most similar to the provided meal description.
 For more information see `How it works` section.

 ## How it works
 The main analytical task of the app is to compute the numerical representation of the text input.
 For this purpose, I have deployed an NLP model from `huggingface` using FastAPI (not public).
 The API takes the text as input and returns a vector representation (embedding) extracted from the embedding layer of the NLP model.
+Access to the API is restricted using JWT authentication.

 To assess which wine works best with the provided food description, I compare the text embedding with the numerical representations of known, suitable food pairings for each wine using the cosine distance.